LeiNiclas/Natural-Language-Rules-To-Executable-Game-Logic/README.md

 - **Additional games or configurations:** Extending the benchmark to games with different structural properties (e.g. hidden information, more than two players) could test whether the observed patterns (multi-stage and design-plan helping simpler games but hurting complex ones) generalize beyond the six games tested here.
 - **Adaptive configuration selection:** Since multi-stage generation and the design plan each help some games and hurt others, a natural next step would be to predict (from the structured JSON alone) which configuration is likely to work best for a given game, rather than fixing one configuration across all games.
 - **Chain-of-thought traceability:** Currently, it is not possible to determine which specific parts of the structured JSON or design plan the model relied on when generating a given piece of Prolog code.
 Prompting the generator to explicitly justify each predicate with a reference to the corresponding JSON field or design plan step (or analyzing intermediate reasoning traces, if the model exposes them) could help explain *why* certain configurations succeed or fail for a given game, rather than only observing *that* they do.
-- **Improved validation and targeted error fixing:** The current validator only checks reachablity and structural correctness from the initial state (or, in later stages, after a small number of chained moves).
-A more targeted validation approach - placing the game into a specific, hand-picked state (e.g. a near-endgame position) and verifyinh the correctness of the next 2-3 legal moves and their outcomes - could catch a broader class of logical errors that are not exercised by play starting from the initial state alone.
+- **Improved validation and targeted error fixing:** The current validator only checks reachability and structural correctness from the initial state (or, in later stages, after a small number of chained moves).
+A more targeted validation approach - placing the game into a specific, hand-picked state (e.g. a near-endgame position) and verifying the correctness of the next 2-3 legal moves and their outcomes - could catch a broader class of logical errors that are not exercised by play starting from the initial state alone.

 ## Conclusion
 This practical explored how well different LLM configurations can translate natural language board game rules into executable, playable SWI-Prolog code.
 Across 144 benchmark runs spanning two models, four configurations and six games, o4-mini substantially outperformed qwen3-coder in both success rate and consistency, while chess proved to be the hardest game across nearly every configuration tested.
 Neither multi-stage generation nor the design plan step produced a universal improvement; both helped on structurally simpler games while hurting on more complex ones, suggesting that the ideal generation strategy depends on the game being implemented rather than being fixed in advance.